syncfusion-content/asp.netwebforms-docs/aspnet/PDF/OCR.md

 ### Referencing Syncfusion.OCRProcessor.Base from a .Net project

 To use a component in your application, you need to add a reference to it

 1. Open Solution Explorer of the application you have created.
 Right-click Reference folder and then click Add References.

 2. Add the following assemblies as references in the application.

    * Syncfusion.Core.dll

    * Syncfusion.Compression.Base.dll

    * Syncfusion.Pdf.Base.dll

    * Syncfusion.OCRProcessor.Base.dll

-3. Place the SyncfusionTesseract.dll and liblept168.dll assemblies in the local system and provide an assembly path to the OCR processor.
+3.Place the SyncfusionTesseract.dll and liblept168.dll assemblies in the local system and provide an assembly path to the OCR processor.

 ## Performing OCR for a Complete PDF Document